abhi40308/instagram-clone/README.md

 # Instagram Clone using React, Apollo-React-Client and Hasura GraphQl Engine

+Note: This project was build as a part of a tutorial blog post, check out the tutorial [here](https://hasura.io/blog/instagram-clone-react-graphql-hasura-part1/).

 See live demo [here](https://priceless-goldstine-20854c.netlify.com/)(may be slow to load due to free hosting).
 This application demonstrates consuming GraphQl Api provided by [Hasura GraphQL Engine](https://hasura.io) using a react app.
 Uses react-apollo GraphQL client to make requests to the api.
 Users can create account using [Auth0 JWT authentication](https://auth0.com/) which is then verified by Hasura.
 React-router is used to provide SPA experience.

 Authenticated users can: